 "We are not in a sales process.
 Other than that I have no further comment," Gulsvik writes.

 The "for sale" sign on the Seven Seas Group bodes major changes for the ownership structure in the market for ship supply companies.

 Most recently, Singapore-based ship supply company Sinwa was sold.
-The company was bought by Swiss investment manager Syz Capital and equity fund Blackstone, which paid a total of USD 54.7 million for Sinwa.
+The company was bought by Swiss investment manager Syz Capital and investor Thomas Zimmerhaechel, who has a long history at equity fund Blackstone.
+Together the two paid a total of USD 54.7 million for Sinwa.

 Wrist Ship Supply could also face a change in ownership in the near future.
 In early November, ShippingWatch reported that the owner of Wrist Ship Supply, equity fund Altor, eyes an end to its ownership of Wrist, which was part of OW Bunker for more than 11 years before it was spun off.
 However, the equity fund expects to sell the company within the next couple of years.